Water you doing: An intro to water for coffee

 For espresso brewers, post-brew mineralizing is even more exciting because it lets you use Dr. Pavalis water in your machine, known for being safe on your boilers, but not tasty, and lets you add back the tastiness back by adding the minerals that would be scaling or corrosive to the pipes.

-If you want to DIY something similar, refer to Vortalos’s DIY concentrates guide (thanks Brett!).
+If you want to DIY something similar for a fraction of the cost, refer to Vortalos’s DIY concentrates guide (thanks Brett!).
 Make a duplicate to your account, mind the comments on the fields, and adjust for whether you want to make big concentrations for 1gal or lower dilutions for single cups.

 Note - consider that specific recipes in these resources may be dated for modern light roast styles.
 Don’t assume they are trying to make the same coffees you are!